Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of Newcastle is named for the city covered by the electoral division.
+The Division of Newcastle is named for the city covered by the electorate.
 Newcastle was named by Governor King in 1804.

-The first electoral division of this name was created on 11 December 1900 and was first represented in 1901.
+The first electorate of this name was created on 11 December 1900 and was first represented in 1901.

 More information